-Of the standard soup offerings at Chinese-American restaurants, I’ve always been a fan of hot and sour soup.
-It’s not the prettiest soup, but what it lacks in aesthetics it more than compensates for with a cornucopia of textures, flavors and tastes.
-Because there are so many components, it may seem like a lot of work, but like most Chinese food, the bulk of the work is in the prep, so making this hot and sour soup recipe actually takes very little time to cook.
+Of the standard soup offerings at Chinese-American restaurants, I've always been a fan of hot and sour soup.
+It's not the prettiest soup, but what it lacks in aesthetics it more than compensates for with a cornucopia of textures, flavors and tastes.
+Because there are so many components, it may seem like a lot of work, but like most Chinese food, the bulk of the work is in the prep, so making this hot and sour soup recipe actually takes very little time.

-While hot and sour soup makes for a great first course to a Chinese dinner, it can be a delightfully filling meal on its own when paired with some ramen noodles.
+While this hot and sour soup recipe makes for a great first course to a Chinese dinner, it can be a delightfully filling meal on its own when paired with some ramen noodles.
 Just boil the noodles according to the package directions (I usually shave a minute off the package directions), and then pour the soup over the drained noodles.
 For a lighter version, you could load it up with a few more vegetables and add shirataki noodles to make a satisfying main dish.

 - 1 teaspoon soy sauce